lorena-zuzic/benzene_mapping/README.md

 echo "1 1" | gmx pdb2gmx -f 50bnzv.gro -p Benzene_50.top -i posre_Benzene_50.itp -o 50bnzv.gro

 We need to edit Benzene_50.top topology file by excluding forcefiled parameters (these should be specified in a main topology file), water and ion parameters, and [ system ] and [ molecules ] sections.
 We also need to include [ virtual_sitesn ] and [ exclusions ].

+To generate virtual sites, use a vs_gen.py script:

+python vs_gen.py 50

+Copy script output and insert it into Benzene_50.top file.

+To generate exclusions,

+Finally, don't forget to include Benzene_50.top into your main topology file (topol.top).